 - Healthcare power of attorney: This POA is specifically for medical decisions.
 Your agent can make decisions regarding your medical care if you are unconscious or otherwise unable to make your own choices.
 If you are going into a risky surgery where there is a chance you will end up in a coma, for instance, signing a healthcare power of attorney could be a good decision.
 This is a key part of an advance healthcare directive.

 Springing power of attorney, on the other hand, only goes into effect once you become incapacitated.
 This is a good option for those who simply want to prepare for the event if something were to happen.
-If you have a high risk illness, for example, a springing power of attorney lets you maintain the sole rights to make decisions for your treatment unless you become incapacitated, in which case your agent assumes the responsibility.
+If you have a high-risk illness, for example, a springing power of attorney lets you maintain the sole right to make decisions for your treatment unless you become incapacitated, in which case your agent assumes the responsibility.

 How to Create a Power of Attorney

 Creating your own POA is not difficult.
 Here are the steps you’ll need to take:

 - Determine which type you need and choose your agent, which we discuss in more detail below.

 - Buy or download the proper form.
 The form will depend on the state you are in, so make sure you are getting the correct one.
-Alternately, you may want to hire an attorney to help you draw up your power of attorney.
+Alternatively, you may want to hire an attorney to help you draw up your power of attorney.

-- Fill out the firm or have your attorney do it for you.
+- Fill out the form or have your attorney do it for you.
 This is the part of the process in which you name your agent and spell out the powers you are transferring.

 - Sign the document.
 Some states will require you to get your signature notarized.
 You may also need to get the document formally recorded by the county or file it with a court or government office for it to be legal.